 R.S.Thomas Literary Festival (2)

 Another celebration of the poet R.S.
 Thomas, based in St Michael’s Church, Eglwysfach.
 This one features Gillian Clarke, Ifor ap Glyn and others, alongside an open poetry competition.
 Visit their website for more details.

 Narberth Book Fair (formally Tenby Book Fair)

 The book fair includes opportunities to meet writers and buy books, as well as workshops and other activities.
 Visit Judith Barrow’s blog for more details.

 Cardiff Book Festival

 The first ever Cardiff Book Festival took place in October 2016 and was a resounding success, with a variety of readings, discussions and workshops from local writers and others from further afield.
 Read my review of the festival here.
-The 2017 festival dates have not yet been finalised but I’ll update this post as soon as I get more details.
 It’s one not to be missed!
 See the Cardiff Book Festival website.

 Crickhowell Literary Festival

 October – dates TBC in Crickhowell, Powys

 A celebration of Welsh identity and culture through literature, including a focus on history.
 The festival began in 2015 and looks set to continue and develop.
 Visit their website for more details.